 Gilbert Cox started working at Beare’s bow department in 2004 and graduated from the Newark School of Violin Making.
 Alongside restoring and repairing bows at J & A Beare, Gilbert has run courses on violin making across the UK and has his own workshop in Brighton.

 After studying violin making at Newark School, Gordon began his career in New York.
-He has worked for J & A Beare Managing Directors, Simon Morris and Smith Smith for nearly 25 years.
+He has worked for J & A Beare Managing Directors, Simon Morris and Steven Smith for nearly 25 years.

-Rebekka studied at the Mittenwald School of Violin Making in Southern Germany before spending nearly 9 years working in different workshops in both Germany and the UK restoring and making instruments.
-In 2012 she took her Master’s exam in Brienz and subsequently joined J & A Beare in 2015.
+Rebekka studied at the Mittenwald School of Violin Making in Southern Germany before spending nearly 9 years working in different workshops in both Switzerland and the UK restoring and making instruments.
+In 2012 she took her Master’s exam in Brienz (CH) and subsequently joined J & A Beare in 2015.

 Andrea Ortona has been violin maker and restorer for 30 years and began working at J & A Beare in 2010.
 Having trained at the Violin Making School of Cremona, he opened a workshop in Venice and now has a workshop in Oxford.
 He has lectured and run workshops in Italy, Austria and UK.